About our Speakers

 Dr. Tim Calahan, MS, MBA, MDA

-Chief Technology Officer at Michigan Medicine and the Chief Executive Officer at EHC Consulting
+Chief Technology Officer at Michigan Medicine

+Dr. Tim Calahan is a seasoned executive and clinical technology leader specializing in cloud transformation and hosting Epic in the cloud.
 With a foundation in engineering, two master’s degrees, and a doctorate, Dr. Calahan combines technical expertise with strategic vision to drive innovation.
 He has over 30 years of professional experience, including 25 years in healthcare and 15 years in management consulting.
-Currently, he serves as the Chief Technology Officer at Michigan Medicine and the Chief Executive Officer at EHC Consulting, where he leads initiatives to optimize healthcare IT and advance digital transformation through public cloud solutions.
+Currently, he serves as the Chief Technology Officer at Michigan Medicine, where he leads initiatives to optimize healthcare IT and advance digital transformation.

 Paul Delahunty